E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Experiments

-\paragraph{Implementation Details.} For the backbone structure, we follow the SE-ResNet50\cite{Hu2020SqueezeandExcitationN} backbone but only keep the stages before the $1/16$ downsample stage.
+\textbf{Implementation Details.} For the backbone structure, we follow the SE-ResNet50 \cite{Hu2020SqueezeandExcitationN} backbone but only keep the stages before the $1/16$ downsample stage.
 And we use StyleGAN2 pre-trained on the FFHQ dataset \cite{Karras2019ASG} as the target GAN model to inverse.
-In order to improve the generalization ability of the inversion network, horizontal flip is used during training.
+In order to improve the generalization ability of the inversion network, the horizontal flip is used during training.
 Regarding the training strategy, we first train the first-stage network alone.
 After its convergence, we freeze it and then train the refinement stage network in a similar way.
 For all the network training, the base learning rate is set to $ 0.0001 $.
 By default, all network is trained for $ 25 $ epochs.
 Following pSp \cite{Richardson2020EncodingIS}, the Ranger optimizer is used, which is a combination of Rectified Adam \cite{Liu2020OnTV} with the Lookahead technique \cite{Zhang2019LookaheadOK}.

-\textbf{Datasets and Metrics.} To better evaluate the cross-dataset inversion performance of existing methods, both the baseline methods and our method use the FFHQ dataset \cite{Karras2019ASG} with $ 70,000 $ faces as the training set, while the qualitative and quantitative comparisons are performed on the CelebA-HQ dataset \cite{Karras2018ProgressiveGO}.
-Since the optimization-based method I2S \cite{Abdal2019Image2StyleGANHT} is too time-consuming, we randomly selected $ 2,000 $ images from the CelebA-HQ dataset and resized them to the resolution of $ 256\times256 $ for the evaluation of all methods.
-For quantitative evaluation, five metrics are adopted: PSNR, SSIM, IDentity Similarity (IDS), runtime (2080 Ti GPU), and model size.
-For SSIM, PSNR, and IDS, higher indicates better.
+\textbf{Datasets and Metrics.} To evaluate the cross-dataset inversion \wty{and editing} performance of existing methods, both the baselines and E2Style use the FFHQ dataset \cite{Karras2019ASG} with $ 70,000 $ faces as the training set, while the qualitative and quantitative comparisons are performed on the CelebA-HQ dataset \cite{Karras2018ProgressiveGO}. \wty{For inversion, }since the optimization-based method I2S \cite{Abdal2019Image2StyleGANHT} is too time-consuming, we randomly selected $ 2,000 $ images from the CelebA-HQ dataset and resized them to the resolution of $ 256\times256 $ for the evaluation of all methods. \wty{For editing, the entire CelebA-HQ dataset is used for quantitative and qualitative comparisons.} \wty{For the quantitative evaluation of the inversion}, five metrics are adopted: Peak Signal-to-Noise Ratio (PSNR) \cite{Hor2010ImageQM}, Structural SIMilarity (SSIM) \cite{Wang2004ImageQA}, IDentity Similarity (IDS), runtime (using a single NVIDIA GEFORCE RTX 3090 GPU), and model size. \wty{For quantitative evaluation of editing quality, we use FID \cite{Heusel2017GANsTB} and IDentity Similarity (IDS) as metrics and conduct a user study.} For SSIM, PSNR, and IDS, higher indicates better.
 The method we used here to calculate the identity similarity is Curricularface \cite{Huang2020CurricularFaceAC}, instead of ArcFace \cite{Deng2019ArcFaceAA} which we used for training.